tom-seddon/beeb_test_os/README.md

 | on | off | $4000 |
 | on | on | $6000 |

-If the screen wraps round (e.g., displaying Mode 0 starting at $4000), the flashing cursor indicates where the wraparound back to $3000 occurred.
+If the screen wraps round (e.g., displaying Mode 0 or 2 starting at
+$4000), the flashing cursor indicates where the wraparound back to
+$3000 occurred.
 The wraparound size is always 20 KB.

 # Other testing tools